danielsaidi/website_danielsaidi/collections/_posts/2012/2012-07-04-json-in-ios.md

 ---
 title: JSON in iOS
 date:  2012-07-04 21:25:00 +0100
-tags:  objc
+tags:  archive
 icon:  swift
 redirect_from:  /blog/mobile/2012/07/04/json-in-ios
 ---

-I'm currently creating an iOS app that will share data using JSON.
-Working with JSON is trivial in iOS 5, since there's now a great, native JSON serializer and deserializer.
+Working with JSON is easy in iOS 5, since there's now a great, native JSON serializer and deserializer that handles everything for you.

-Using these classes works well, but I find it tedious to write the code for creating and parsing JSON data over and over again.
-To make my code cleaner and get loose coupling to the native classes, I decided to define a JSON serializer/deserializer protocol and implement it using the native classes.
+These classes work well, but I find it tedious to write code for creating and parsing JSON data over and over again.
+To make my code cleaner and get loose coupling to the native classes, I have defined a JSON serializer/deserializer protocol and implement it using the native classes.

 I first created this simple protocol